 Tripod heads come in all shapes and sizes.
 Vanguard’s Alta Pro 263AGH offers one of the more unique styles, however, amounting to a pistol-style grip that rotates on a ball head.
 The three-section tripod features an uncommon three-position angle adjustment, allowing you to set the legs at a 25, 50, or 80-degree spread to go from a standard upright position to an extremely low one.
 Combined with a 13.2-pound weight limit, this tripod has a lot to offer, especially when you consider the relatively affordable price.

-If you’re looking for a nimble tripod that can handle still and video work, you should opt for one with a fluid head, and Manfrotto has some of the best options out there in terms of bang-for-your-buck.
+If you’re looking for a nimble tripod that can handle both still shots and video work, you should opt for one with a fluid head, and Manfrotto has some of the best options out there in terms of bang-for-your-buck.
 The Manfrotto MK190X3-2W is one of the company’s mid-tier options, yet it still offers impressive performance despite its compact design.
-The fluid head means pans and tilts will be nice and smooth while recording video.
+The fluid head makes it easier for you to employ pans and tilts for a nice and smooth result while recording video.
 This tripod is unique in that it’s actually a still photo tripod with a video head attached, and it uses the same quick-release plate as Manfrotto’s other still photo heads.
-It’s therefore easy to swap out a ball head when you need it, making this a good choice for hybrid still/video shooters.
+Consequently, the MK190X3-2W makes it easy for you to swap out a ball head when you need it.
+This tripod may be a good choice for hybrid still/video shooters.

 Gitzo GT3533S Systematic Series 3 Carbon Fiber Tripod

-Although it has a hefty price tag, the premium features and high-quality construction often make this tripod worth the extra cost.
+Although this tripod comes with a hefty price tag, it also comes with a lot of premium features and high-quality construction to make it well worth the extra cost.
 It was created with the professional in mind, as this carbon fiber tripod scores highly when it comes to weight, durability, and unshakeable stability.
-It starts at a minimum working height of just 3.5 inches in low-angle mode, which extends to a maximum of 51.2 inches.
-If you work on tougher terrain such as dirt, sand, or mud, you can replace the feet with metal spikes for better stability.
-If hauling a heavy tripod around doesn’t sound appealing, this one’s relatively lightweight at less than 5 pounds (4.3, to be exact).
-And as light as it is, it can still support a payload of up to 55 pounds, over 12 times its own weight!
+This tripod starts at a minimum working height of just 3.5 inches in low-angle mode, but it actually extends to a maximum of 51.2 inches.
+If you work on tougher terrain such as dirt, sand, or mud, you can easily replace the feet with metal spikes to give you better stability on even the toughest surfaces.
+If hauling a heavy tripod around doesn’t sound appealing, Gitzo has you covered because this one’s relatively lightweight at less than 5 pounds (it’s actually 4.3 pounds if you want to be exact).
+Even better, as light as it is, this tripod can still support a payload of up to 55 pounds, which is more than 12 times its own weight.

 MeFoto Classic BackPacker Travel Tripod

-Compact, colorful, and capable, the MeFoto BackPacker Travel Tripod is one of the more interesting tripods out there.
-Like most of MeFoto’s products, this particular tripod is available in a rainbow of colors, from silver to purple.
-As you may be able to guess from the name, this compact tripod is meant to fold down and fit inside a backpack for easy portability.
-It even manages to hold an upwards of 8.8 pounds on its ball head mount.
-For an even lighter tripod, check out the Air version of the BackPacker.
+Compact, colorful, and capable, the MeFoto BackPacker Travel Tripod is one of the more interesting tripods on the market.
+Like most of MeFoto’s products, this particular tripod is available in a rainbow of colors, ranging from silver to purple.
+As you may be able to guess from the name, this compact tripod is meant to fold down easily to fit comfortably inside almost any backpack for easy portability.
+The MeFoto Classic BackPacker Travel Tripod may be compact, but it still manages to hold an upwards of 8.8 pounds on its ball head mount.
+If you like the look and brand but want an even lighter tripod, you might want to check out the Air version of the BackPacker.